Error-mitigated quantum metrology via enhanced virtual purification: Abstract

 \section{Abstract}

-Quantum metrology stands as a leading application of quantum science and technology, yet its precision and sensitivity are often constrained by noise.
-In the context of near-term quantum metrology, quantum error mitigation offers a promising strategy to leverage quantum resources.
-While existing error-mitigated protocols largely depend on virtual state purification, significant noise accumulation and the additional noise introduced by the noisy implementations of these protocols can impede the effectiveness.
-To address these problems, we propose probabilistic virtual channel purification to handle the largely accumulated noise while efficiently canceling additional noise from itself.
-This also naturally leads to an enhanced version of virtual state purification, namely probabilistic virtual state purification.
-Within the sequential scheme of quantum metrology, our error analysis reveals a significant reduction in bias and a quantum advantage in sampling cost when the number of channels encoding the interested parameters is $O(p^{-1})$, where $p$ is the error rate of the encoding channel.
-In this range, both probabilistic virtual purification methods demonstrate significant improvements in parameter estimation precision and robustness against practical noise, as evidenced by numerical simulations for both single- and multi-parameter tasks.
+{ Quantum metrology stands as a leading application of quantum science and technology, yet noise often constrains its precision and sensitivity.
+In near-term quantum metrology, existing protocols largely depend on virtual state purification, but significant noise accumulation and additional noise from the implementations of these protocols can impede their effectiveness.
+We propose enhanced virtual channel purification to address these problems, yielding enhanced virtual state purification as a by-product.
+Within sequential quantum metrology schemes, our error analysis reveals substantial bias reduction and quantum advantages in sampling cost when the number of encoding channels is ${\mathcal{O}}(p^{-1})$, where $p$ represents the error rate of encoding channels.
+In this range, our methods demonstrate significant improvements in parameter estimation precision and robustness against practical noise, as evidenced by numerical simulations for both single- and multi-parameter tasks.
+Particularly, these methods can naturally extend beyond quantum metrology, indicating their broad applicability in quantum information and quantum computation. }